Research/Areas of Interest:

 African Diaspora; Modern Caribbean; Modern South Asia;

 BA, Harvard University, Cambridge, United States, 2001

-Kris aims at breaking down disciplinary boundaries and exploding the walls separating the university from larger and more diverse communities.
+His work exceeds disciplinary boundaries and his scholar-activism crosses the walls separating the university from larger and more diverse communities.
 He served as the chair of the Department of Studies in Race, Colonialism, and Diaspora at Tufts University from 2017-2021.
 He is the founder of a site-based nonprofit, Black History in Action, dedicated to the restoration and reactivation of a Black cultural heritage center in Cambridge, MA.
 Kris also co-organizes a free online community certificate course, entitled Black Futures Matter, serving people's assemblies across the US and the Caribbean.